Andrés Avelino Cáceres: War against Spain

 During this period, he became known for his outspoken opposition to President Juan Antonio Pezet, who had allowed the Spanish occupation of the Chincha Islands in the Vivanco-Pareja Treaty of 1865.
 For his criticism he was exiled to Chile with several other officers but they managed to escape, landing at the southern port of Mollendo.

 They joined the Revolución Restauradora del Honor Nacional (National Honor Restoring Revolution) led by Mariano Ignacio Prado against Pezet's government.
-Cáceres participated in the occupation of Lima and later, with Prado as president, in the Battle of Callao on May 2, 1866, which forced Spanish naval forces to retreat from Peruvian waters and the Chincha Islands.
+Cáceres participated in the occupation of Lima and later, with Prado as president, in the Battle of Callao on 2 May 1866, which forced Spanish naval forces to retreat from Peruvian waters and the Chincha Islands.

-Pardo's Presidency
+Pardo's presidency

 In 1868, Cáceres decided to end his military career and return to Ayacucho to live as a farmer.
 However, he returned to the political arena in 1872 opposing colonel Tomás Gutierrez's coup against president Manuel Pardo.
 Pardo was the first civilian President of Peru and founder of the influential Civilista Party which played an important role in Peruvian political history.

 His support for Pardo's Presidency earned him support from Civilista Party leaders and he was appointed head of the Zepita Battalion.
 As such, in 1874, he suppressed a rebellion led by future Peruvian President Nicolás de Piérola in Moquegua.
 For this action, he was awarded the rank of colonel and later named prefect of Cuzco.

 War of the Pacific (1879–1883)

-Southern campaign
+Southern campaigns

-At the start of the War of the Pacific, (April 5, 1879), Cáceres was sent with his Zepita Battalion to the province of Tarapacá.
+At the start of the War of the Pacific, (5 April 1879), Cáceres was sent with his Zepita Battalion to the province of Tarapacá.
 There, he fought against the Chilean Army in the battles of San Francisco and the Tarapacá.
 In the latter, his intervention was decisive to achieve a Peruvian victory against heavy odds.

 Despite this victory, the Peruvian Army proved incapable of stopping the invasion and was forced to retreat north to the province of Tacna.
 Chileans landed north of this position, at Ilo, from where they attacked the main Peruvian position.

 Cáceres played a major role in the reorganization of the Peruvian Southern Army.
 This Army was deployed around the city of Tacna together with a Bolivian Army led by the President of Bolivia himself, General Narciso Campero.
 However, the political instability created after Nicolás de Piérola successfully overthrew Mariano Ignacio Prado hampered the actions of the Allied Army against the Chileans.

-On May 26, 1880, the Battle of Tacna was fought, where the Chileans defeated the combined Bolivian-Peruvian Army.
+On 26 May 1880, the Battle of Tacna was fought, where the Chileans defeated the combined Bolivian-Peruvian Army.
 Cáceres had a notable participation in this action after which he retreated to Lima.